How Hard Is It to Make an App in 2024: Pain Points and Pointers

 Given that both Google Play and the App Store charge almost the same amount in commissions from app earnings, I will focus on their developer fees, like how much they charge app developers or publishers who seek to launch their apps.

 The App Store charges developers a higher recurring fee than Google Play.
 In fact, as of now, the latter charges only a one-time fee of $25 compared to the App Store’s annual fee, which starts at $99.
-Of course, the App Store offers resources for developers that they don’t provide those who opt for Google Play.
-But where pure economics is concerned, a one-time fee is always better than an annual fee.

 App store optimization

-App store optimization (ASO) involves a set of tools and techniques to make your app as visible as possible in app store listings.
 For instance, as you can see on the Google Play listing below, I saw the following games on the first page of the results after I typed the keywords “cooking games.”

 Source: Google Play Store

 The goal of app developers is to be at the top of search results (or anywhere near it), like the games above.
 The higher you are in the search results, the more likely your app will be downloaded—the more downloads, the higher the chance you’ll earn from your app.
-The returns that come from a good ASO strategy are so great that investing in it is part of any winning app marketing budget.

-Apple’s Unique ASO Landscape
+Apple’s unique ASO Landscape

 The Apple App Store introduces specific elements, such as the keyword field, allowing developers to indicate keywords for ranking.
 But it’s good to note that this ASO tool has a limit of 100 characters.
 So effective keyword research is crucial to choose the right keywords as Apple states that 65% of apps are discovered by search.